seinwave/hyperbolator/DevLog.md

 Today I want to set up some tests for my API routes.
 Nothing too crazy.
 But since I shoe-horned CircleCI into my app yesterday, it'd be nice for it to have something to run on.

 For now, the tests will be very very basic, and will evolve as the app does.
 Goal right now is just to get the reps in on working with Jest.

+##### B - Uploading is a flat circle

+Here's what I want to achieve:
+1. Upload a file on the front end.
+2. Receive it on the back end.
+3. Send back the file to DL on the front end.

+That's it.
+Just trying to wrap my head on the basic mechanics of this.
+Do I need a DB?
+Probably.
+But here's when I'll find out for sure.

 #### Post